sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 ## getSpectralLibraryMatchesPaged

-> PagedModelSpectralLibraryMatch getSpectralLibraryMatchesPaged(projectId, alignedFeatureId, page, size, sort, minSharedPeaks, minSimilarity, candidateInChiKey, optFields)
+> PagedModelSpectralLibraryMatch getSpectralLibraryMatchesPaged(projectId, alignedFeatureId, page, size, sort, minSharedPeaks, minSimilarity, inchiKey, optFields)

 Page of spectral library matches for the given &#39;alignedFeatureId&#39;.

 Page of spectral library matches for the given &#39;alignedFeatureId&#39;.
-If a &#39;candidateInChiKey&#39; is provided, returns only matches for the database compound with the given InChI key.
+If a &#39;inchiKey&#39; (2D) is provided, returns only matches for the database compound with the given InChI key.

 ### Example